Using the Spot Database

 Spotting DX Stations

 Controls in the Spot Database window's Outgoing spot panel enable you to generate both local and DXCluster spots.
-In either case, enter the callsign of the DX station to be spotted in the panel's Call textbox, and information to accompany your spot in the panel's Notes textbox; the Notes textbox will not accept more than 29 characters, consistent with limits imposed by DXCluster software.
-Clicking the panel's X button will clear the Notes textbox.
-If Commander is running, the transceiver frequency will be used as the outgoing spot frequency, and is displayed in the panel; if Commander is not running, type the spot frequency in kilohertz into the freq textbox.
+In either case, enter the callsign of the DX station to be spotted in the panel's Call textbox, and information to accompany your spot - like the spot's mode - in the panel's Notes textbox; the Notes textbox will not accept more than 29 characters, consistent with limits imposed by DXCluster software

 Clicking the Cluster button will compose and forward a spot to the DXCluster whose Spot radio button is selected in the Telnet panel on the Configuration window's Spot Sources tab.
 If you are spotting via the CQDX IRC Channel, your spot will be handled by that channel's spotting robot, which is normally DXS.
 If DXS is unavailable, however, you must specify the DDX backup spotting robot.
 If the Cluster button is disabled ("grayed out"), you must specify the DXCluster that will convey your outgoing spots by selecting a Spot radio button.